Parliamentary.ai

 Government Spending

-The Commons rejected the Lords' amendment regarding national guidelines on fingerprint and sample databases due to concerns about additional public funding.
+The Commons rejected the Lords amendment regarding national guidelines on fingerprint and sample databases because it would involve a charge on public funds.
 No specific figures were provided.

 Groups Affected